galoga/galoga.github.io/index.md

 2. Move the folder <code>/inc</code> next to the public folder of your webserver

 ### Pages and templates
 All pages are called via the <code>index.php</code> in the public folder.
-All contents file are to be saved as <code>file_name.inc</code> to work properly
+All contents file are to be saved as <code>file_name.inc</code> to work properly.
+To public URL will be www.your-site-name.com/pid=file-name

 There are two type of page templates: